Jayson7/inventory-management-API-with-django/README.md

 # Online Store Inventory and Supplier Management API

-### This project doesn't come with authentication as it was not stated in the requirements
+### This project doesn't come with authentication as it was not stated in the requirements.

 ## Setup